1. People and culture

 Lynx

 A large and wild member of the cat family, the lynx likes to live in deeply forested areas stretching all over the country, including up to northerly Troms.
-Approximately one metre long, lynx like to eat small rodents, birds and hares but have been known to attack sheep and cats.
+Approximately one meter long, lynx-like to eat small rodents, birds, and hares but have been known to attack sheep and cats.

 Bearded seals